Dragon Age: Origins: Gameplay

-The player can level up their Warden character by earning experience points through completing quests and defeating enemies.
+The player can level up their Warden character by earning experience points through exploring new areas, completing quests, and defeating enemies.
 Each time the player levels up, they receive three points to spend on the character's six attributes.
-Strength inflicts more damage, dexterity helps evade attacks more often, willpower increases stamina, magic increases spell damage or magic defence, cunning improves combat tactics, and constitution helps withstand attacks.
+Strength inflicts more damage, Dexterity helps evade attacks more often, Willpower increases stamina (or mana for Mages), Magic increases spell damage and magic defence, Cunning improves combat tactics, and Constitution increases the character's health.
 Special skills, which are divided into four different aspects for each class, and specialization options, which offer class-specific skills, can also be unlocked by levelling up.

 The player can talk and interact with both party members and other non-playable characters.
 A dialogue tree offers several dialogue options for the player to select.
 Through conversation, the player can unlock unique quests and dialogue revealing the lore of Dragon Age.
 It can also be used to persuade or intimidate other characters.
 The player often must choose between morally ambiguous options, which result in consequences that affect the game's world and progression and can even lead to the death of a potential companion.
 Companions react to the player's choices through an "approval system".
 When they dislike or object to the player's decisions, their approval drops, which can result in a companion leaving the party or even attacking the Warden.
 Approval points can also be influenced by gifts, which will improve any companion's approval but are each intended for a specific companion.
 Some gifts, if given to the right character, start a cutscene and can even unlock a quest.
 A high approval rating improves a companion's morale and gives bonuses to their combat abilities.
 A significant approval rating also makes it possible for the Warden to pursue a romantic relationship with certain companions.
 The game's "interaction reactivity" system means that the way a player treats one companion affects the approval rating of other companions as well.